Amphibian Man (film)

 Amphibian Man (Человек-амфибия, translit.
 Chelovek-amfibiya) is a 1962 Soviet science fiction romance film starring Vladimir Korenev and directed by Vladimir Chebotaryov and Gennadi Kazansky.
 The film stars Vladimir Korenev and Anastasiya Vertinskaya in the lead roles.

-It is an almost fable-like story based upon the eponymous 1928 novel by Alexander Beliaev.
+The plot is based upon the eponymous 1928 novel by Alexander Beliaev.
 It focuses on a youth named Ichthyander (Ихтиандр, Ichtiandr) (from Greek: fish+man) who was surgically altered to survive under the sea.
-Unlike traditional science fiction movies of the time the film focuses much more on the concept of love won and lost.
 It was given the name of Tarzan des Mers before the estate of Edgar Rice Burroughs took exception.

 The film was the leader of Soviet distribution in 1962, with 65.5 million admissions during its initial run that year.
 It later sold up to 100 million admissions including re-runs, the highest for a Soviet film up until The Red Snowball Tree (1974).

 Plot

-The story is set in a seaside port in Argentina (but filmed in Baku, Azerbaijan SSR), largely among a community of pearl fishers.

-The protagonist is the adopted son of a doctor/scientist who was sometime in the past forced to save the boy's life by implanting him with shark gills.
-Thus he is able to live under water, but must keep his secret from the world.
+The story is set in a seaside port in Argentina (filmed in Baku, Azerbaijan SSR), largely among a community of pearl fishers.
+The protagonist, Ichthyander, is the adopted son of a doctor-scientist, Doctor Salvator, who saved the boy’s life by implanting him with shark gills, granting him the ability to live underwater.
+However, Ichthyander must keep this secret from the world.
+His peaceful existence changes when he rescues Guttiere, a pearl fisher's beautiful daughter, from a shark.
+Captivated by her, Ichthyander ventures into the city to find her, only to learn that she believes her savior was the greedy businessman Pedro Zurita.

-The conflict arises from his falling in love with a pearl-fisher's beautiful daughter.
-His secret is discovered and the girl's husband Pedro attempts to exploit Ichthyander for his ability to find pearls easily.

-Due to being kept caged under water, his ability to breathe in the open air is affected, and he must now live in the sea for several years.
-Although set free, the lovers are permanently separated from each other.
+Conflict arises as Zurita, Guttiere's suitor and eventual husband, discovers Ichthyander’s secret and seeks to exploit his underwater abilities to harvest pearls.
+Ichthyander is captured and kept caged underwater, which damages his ability to breathe on land.
+Although he is eventually freed with the help of allies, his health deteriorates to the point where he must live permanently in the sea.
+Guttiere, meanwhile, is freed from her unhappy marriage when her father kills Zurita, but the lovers are tragically separated forever.

-Although ostensibly a lost-love-tragedy like Romeo and Juliet, the film has a significant focus on greed and commercial exploitation (of the pearl-greedy fishermen), possibly under the influence of Socialist Realism.
+Although primarily a lost-love tragedy akin to Romeo and Juliet, the film also critiques greed and the exploitation of natural resources, reflecting the influence of Socialist Realism.